typelevel/typelevel.github.com/_drafts/discipline.md

 without clashes between the additive and multiplicative binary operations.
 Also, a semiring can now be quite naturally treated as an additive monoid and a multiplicative semigroup (but not as a generic semigroup, which would be ambiguous).
+(One could consider this the *third* hierarchy of algebraic type classes in spire.)

 When checking laws, we do not want to repeat the same laws over and over again.
 Hence, we need some way to express that certain type classes share laws with others which are not necessarily in the same type hierarchy.